Top Tips from Niki Davies on Staging a Nativity Musical

 It’s a good idea to give the children their lines to take home and learn with the help of their parents.
 Parents will also expect to help with costumes and some may even have time to come in to help with scenery or props.
 Just give them plenty of notice.

-Even if the festive feeling hasn’t yet kicked in, it’s not too early to choose your school’s nativity.
+Even if the festive feeling hasn’t yet kicked in, it's not too early to choose your school's nativity.
+Check out our 15 Brilliant School Nativity Ideas on our blog.
 The sooner you get going on this, the less stressful it will be for all involved!

 6. Talk It Through